 All international transcripts must be evaluated course-by-course by one of the National Association of Credential Evaluation Services (NACES) member organizations (naces.org/members.html), with the results sent directly to Grace Christian University along with an official transcript.
 Any fee(s) associated with the evaluation and transcription must be paid by the student.
-Upon receipt of the evaluation, the Registrar will review the transcript for transfer course equivalency.
+Upon receipt of the evaluation, the Registrar will process the transcript to review for potential course equivalency.